ainsleys/derivadex-api-docs/source/includes/main.md

 dict | c.c | `StrategyUpdate` event contents
 int | c.c.eventType | Enum value corresponding to this transaction log event type (`5=StrategyUpdate`) int | c.c.requestIndex | Numerical sequencing identifier pertaining to this transaction.
-All transactions are processed in order of their `requestIndex`. address_s | c.c.traderAddress | Trader's Ethereum address (prefixed with the chain discriminant) to which this event belongs to address_s | c.c.collateralAddress | Ethereum address of the token being deposited/withdrawn string | c.c.strategyId | Cross-margined strategy identifier to which this event belongs decimal_s | c.c.amount | Number of tokens being deposited/withdrawn
+All transactions are processed in order of their `requestIndex`. address_s | c.c.traderAddress | Trader"s Ethereum address (prefixed with the chain discriminant) to which this event belongs to address_s | c.c.collateralAddress | Ethereum address of the token being deposited/withdrawn string | c.c.strategyId | Cross-margined strategy identifier to which this event belongs decimal_s | c.c.amount | Number of tokens being deposited/withdrawn